Every sales rep must ask open-ended sales questions to the prospects because it will help you understand the prospect and his needs better.

 This question seeks to understand why the customer’s current solution or process is not meeting their needs.

-For example, a customer may have outgrown a particular software product and require a more advanced solution.
+A customer may have outgrown a particular software product and require a more advanced solution.
 Alternatively, they may be experiencing usability issues with a current process that is hindering productivity.

 5. What goals do you hope to accomplish in the short-term and long-term?